 When looking at feeding systems for a baby you may notice that there are two very distinct categories: breastfeeding and bottle feeding.
 No matter which you choose you will need to have some things to assist you.

 If you choose breastfeeding, you may think you’ll need fewer items, but that may not be true.
 Consider if you want anyone else to be able to feed your baby.
-If you do, you may need a breast pump and bottles.
+If you do, you may need a breast pump and glass baby bottles.
 Also think about nursing in public, where you may want a cover up to be comfortable.

 For bottle feeding, you will obviously need bottles and bottle cleaners, but you may be tempted to add formula on the list.
 This is not a good idea, though, because you don’t know if your baby will be able to handle certain types of formula, and most retailers won’t allow you to return cans of formula.

 Essential items for baby are what you should start with when making a baby registry.
 Then add in cute items, optional.
 One of the best tips for making this process easy is to add essentials online so you aren’t distracted by the fun things in the store.
 Then, make a trip to the store to add those little items you just must have for your green baby nursery.